NEzyaka/BPL_IDE/README.md

-# BPL IDE
+# Turnip Editor
-Open-source cross-platform IDE for BPL
+Open-source, cross-platform IDE for Turnip

-<h3>Pre-Release Build 2</h3>
+BPL IDE has been renamed to Turnip Editor, because BPL has been renamed to Turnip

+<h3>16.01 Preview</h3>

 What's new:
-- Improved reading from file;
-- Added support of BPL Interpreter Beta 3 Build 5;
+- Added support of BPL Interpreter 16.01 Preview;
-- Optimization of resource consumption.
+- Improved documentation, now it's more understandable, than earlier;
+- Improved syntax highlighting, now colors are nicer;
+- Removed user-themes.